hyotynen/Dream-LED/README.md

 ![Web App](webapp.png)

-Patterns are requested by the app from the ESP8266, so as new patterns are added, they're automatically listed in the app.

 The web app is stored in SPIFFS (on-board flash memory).

 The web app is a single page app that uses [jQuery](https://jquery.com) and [Bootstrap](http://getbootstrap.com).
 It has buttons for On/Off, a slider for brightness, a pattern selector, and a color picker (using [jQuery MiniColors](http://labs.abeautifulsite.net/jquery-minicolors)).
 Event handlers for the controls are wired up, so you don't have to click a 'Send' button after making changes.
 The brightness slider and the color picker use a delayed event handler, to prevent from flooding the ESP8266 web server with too many requests too quickly.